 If your homeowners' association (HOA) forecloses on your home, whether it is a single-family home, condo, or townhome, you will be able to get a new mortgage after the foreclosure, but you will have to wait a while and it will likely will cost you more than if you hadn’t previously gone through a foreclosure.

-Any foreclosure, whether it is a foreclosure by your mortgage lender or HOA, will lower your FICO credit score significantly.
+Any foreclosure, whether it is a foreclosure by your mortgage lender or HOA, will lower your credit score, like your FICO score, significantly.
 (FICO stands for “Fair Isaac Corporation,” which is the creator of the FICO score.)
 Generally, a foreclosure will drop your FICO score at least 100 points (scores range from 300-850), often more.
 (Learn more in Nolo’s article Foreclosure and Your Credit Score.)

 When you apply for a mortgage, one of the first things a potential lender takes into consideration when deciding whether or not to lend to you is your credit score.
 Lenders prefer to make loans to borrowers who are most likely to repay them, such as those people with the highest scores.

 This means that if you have a high score, it’s relatively easy to get a mortgage with favorable terms.
 (Mortgage lenders tend to offer the best interest rates to those with a FICO score of at least 760 since they are considered low-risk borrowers.)
 However, if you have a low score as a result of a foreclosure, you may be able to get a mortgage loan eventually, but the interest rate will probably be higher or you may have to put more money down.